samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 Notice, Hyperlambda does not separate between a _"variable"_ and a _"function invocation"_ - Hence, a node might serve as both at the same time.
 This allows you to dynamically modify your lambda structure, as you traverse it, and executes it - But this creates another problem for you, which is that you will need a mechanism to store data.
-This is accomplished by prefixing a node's name with a _".", at which point the Hyperlambda evaluator will ignore it, as it is traversing your tree, and _not_ attempt to signal that particular node as a signal.
+This is accomplished by prefixing a node's name with a "." character, at which point the Hyperlambda evaluator will ignore it, as it is traversing your tree, and _not_ attempt to signal that particular node as a slot.

 Combining _"data nodes"_ with expressions, allows you to use, modify and reference these as _"variables"_.
 Below is an example.